The old man sat down on the bench.

 he asked with quivering voice.

-"Then I will set up homestead with
+"Then I will set

 the lady of my choice."